 Stephen A. Sherwin, M.D. has served as a member of our Board of Directors since June 2015.
-Dr. Sherwin is a Clinical Professor of Medicine at the University of California, San Francisco, and a volunteer Attending Physician in the Hematology/Oncology Division of San Francisco General Hospital.
-Dr. Sherwin was Chief Executive Officer of Cell Genesys, Inc., a cancer immunotherapy company, from 1990 and its Chairman from 1994 until the company's merger with BioSante Pharmaceuticals, Inc. in 2009.
+Dr. Sherwin is a Clinical Professor of Medicine at the University of California, San Francisco, and a volunteer Attending Physician in the Hematology/Oncology Division of the Zuckerberg San Francisco General Hospital.
+Dr. Sherwin was Chief Executive Officer of Cell Genesys, Inc., a cancer immunotherapy company, from 1990 and its Chairman from 1994 until the company's merger in 2009 with BioSante Pharmaceuticals, Inc. (now ANI Pharmaceuticals).
 He was also a co-founder and Chairman of the Board of Abgenix, Inc., an antibody company, which was acquired by Amgen Inc. in 2006, and co-founder and Chairman of Ceregene, Inc., a gene therapy company which was acquired by Sangamo Biosciences, Inc. in 2013.
 From 1983 to 1990, Dr. Sherwin held various positions at Genentech, Inc., most recently as Vice President of Clinical Research.
 Prior to 1983, he was on the staff of the National Cancer Institute.
 Dr. Sherwin holds a B.A. degree in biology from Yale University and an M.D. degree from Harvard Medical School and is board-certified in internal medicine and medical oncology.
-He is a fellow of the American College of Physicians and a member of the American.
-Neurocrine Biosciences, Inc., Rigel Pharmaceuticals, Inc. and Verastem, Inc. Dr. Sherwin previously served on the board of directors of Biogen Inc., Neurocrine Biosciences, Inc., Rigel Pharmaceuticals, Inc. and Verastem, Inc. Dr. Sherwin previously served on the President's Council of Advisors for Science and Technology Working Group on Advancing Innovation in Drug Development and Evaluation.
-In the past 5 years, Dr. Sherwin was also a member of the board of directors of BioSante Pharmaceuticals, Inc. from 2009 until its merger with ANI Pharmaceuticals in 2013 and Vical, Inc. from 2013 until 2015.
-Because of his extensive experience holding executive and board positions and knowledge of the biomedical industry, as well as his expertise in clinical oncology, we believe Dr. Sherwin is able to make valuable contributions to
+He is a fellow of the American College of Physicians and a member of the American Society of Clinical Oncology and the American Association for Cancer Research.
+Dr. Sherwin is currently a member of the board of directors of Biogen Inc., Neurocrine Biosciences, Inc. and Rigel Pharmaceuticals, Inc. Dr. Sherwin previously served on the board of directors of the Biotechnology Industry Organization Association from 2002 to 2014 and as its Chairman from 2009 to 2011 and also previously served on the President's Council of Advisors for Science and Technology Working Group on Advancing Innovation in Drug Development and Evaluation from 2011 to 2013.
+In the past 5 years, Dr. Sherwin was also a member of the board of directors of BioSante Pharmaceuticals, Inc. from 2009 until its merger with ANI Pharmaceuticals in 2013, Verastem, Inc. from 2013 until 2016 and Vical, Inc. from 2013 until 2015.
+Because of his extensive experience holding executive and board positions and knowledge of the biomedical industry, as well as his expertise in clinical oncology, we believe Dr. Sherwin is able to make valuable contributions to our board of directors.